Skip to main content

 Hiring an independent lawyer (abogado).
 The lawyer will check:

-• Overdue taxes and fees (IBI, community fees)
+• Outstanding taxes and fees (IBI, homeowners' association)

 • Legality of renovations and extensions